naonaotan/k-means-clustering/README.md

 **Cluster 4**:

-*Robust Penguins with Short Culmen* - This group consists of penguins with an average body mass of 3450 g, indicating robustness.
+*Robust Penguins with Short Bills* - This group consists of penguins with an average body mass of 3450 g, indicating robustness.
 The average bill length is 36.7 mm, the shortest among the clusters, and the bill depth is 19.3 mm.
 The flipper length is 193 mm.

 **Cluster 5**:

-*Large Penguins with Deep Culmen* - This cluster is characterized by penguins with the longest average bill length (45.5 mm) and the greatest average bill depth (20.6 mm) among the groups, suggesting an adaptation to a specific diet.
+*Large Penguins with Deep Bills* - This cluster is characterized by penguins with the longest average bill length (45.5 mm) and the greatest average bill depth (20.6 mm) among the groups, suggesting an adaptation to a specific diet.
 The average body mass is 3650 g, and the flipper length is 190 mm.